bitprim/conan-msys2_installer/README.md

     $ conan upload msys2_installer/20161025@bincrafters/stable --all -r bincrafters

-The second step is to update the "alias package":
+The second step is to create or update the "alias package" on your local machine:

 	$ conan alias msys2_installer/latest@bincrafters/stable msys2_installer/20161025@bincrafters/stable